martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 **Export to CSV / Export to XML.** You are able to download all submissions of each contact form in **CSV** or **XML** format by clicking on these buttons.

-**Show Filters.** Form Maker lets you filter form submissions by values provided by user, e.g. submitter’s email address, name and more.
+**Show Filters.** Form Maker lets you filter form submissions by values provided by user, e.g. submitter's email address, name and more.
 Press **Show Filters** button on form submissions, write the values you wish to search with, then press **Search.** Click **Reset** button to clear the filters.

 **Add/Remove Columns.** This button will help you customize the columns which display in submissions of the selected contact form.
 Click on the button and unmark the columns you wish to hide.